-Find out how to boost calories in everyday foods if you have lost weight due to cancer or its treatment.
+There are ways to boost the energy (calories) and protein in everyday foods to help with weight loss due to cancer or its treatment.

 Cancer and weight loss

 Eating more calories gives you the energy to help you to regain the weight you have lost.
 Extra energy may be helpful if you have higher nutritional needs due to cancer treatment.